leandrofrazaodata/ancient_gg/README.md

     ```
 5.  **Test Models (Recommended):**
     ```bash
-    # This command runs any tests defined in your project
+    # This command runs any tests defined in the project
     dbt test
     ```